FIELD NOTES

 And the same report with pictures in the 2017 Indian Journal of Ophthalmology can be viewed here: Persistent unilateral nictitating membrane in a 9‑year‑old girl: A rare case report

 To read about other interesting human vestigial organs and functions, please see here.
-15 Human Vestigial Organs and Functions
+7 Vestigial Features of the Human Body

 Know Your Flies